Christian has spent his entire adult life analyzing and integrating both the classical and cutting-edge concepts of acupuncture.

 In 2019, After seven years of successful practice, Christian and his family moved to Nova Scotia and opened the Access Acupuncture clinic in Dartmouth, where he now practices.

-Christian is a registered acupuncturist with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).
+Christian is a registered acupuncturist with the Acupuncture & Traditional Chinese Medicine Association of Nova Scotia (ATCMANS) & the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (CTCMPAO).
 He holds the highest level of certification in The Balance Method, an advanced system of acupuncture from Taiwan.
 Christian is also a certified BaZi and YiJing practitioner, as well as a faculty member with the Academy of Acupuncture in San Diego.

 Julie Saint-Pierre, R.Ac